ethanmill/GGleap-Leaderboard-Creator/README.md

     key="yourkeyhere"

-replace "yourkeyhere" with the GGleap API token you copied and save.
+replace `yourkeyhere` with the GGleap API token you copied and save.

 ## Step 4: Running the script